SAP Articles

 1. Prepare Phase Templates

-Let me tell you about the Prepare Phase templates – they’re the foundation of your entire SAP implementation journey.
+Let me tell you about the Prepare Phase templates.
+They are the foundation of your entire SAP implementation journey.
 I’ve seen projects fail because they skipped this groundwork, and trust me, you don’t want that headache.

 Project Scope Document